hareko/php-application-packer/README.md

 # PHP Application Packer #

-A complete solution to pack your application project files into the delivery package.
+PackApp.php is a complete solution to pack your application project files into the delivery package.
 The source code is minified and obfuscated, impeding unauthorized use.

 The target audience: ISVs, freelancers, developers, resellers,  all who need a lightweight utility to turn the project into the delivery package.
 The solution is oriented to the PHP applications, but can be used for your front-end projects too.